rock-core/tools-syskit/README.txt

 Though, the script will be independent from that choice because you can use

-  c = TaskContext.get(:provides => "controldev::Device")
+  c = Orocos.name_service.get_provides("controldev::Device")

-Orocos::TaskContext.get returns a Orocos::TaskContext instance.
+Orocos.name_service.get_provides returns a Orocos::TaskContext instance.
 See the documentation of that class for more details.

 == Changing and reading a task context's state